leventemo/lvnt/src/content/blog/repertoire.md

 - _Lisbet’s Kitchen_/_Józsi’s_
 - _Jigs For John_ ...
 - _The Irish Washerwoman/Pull Out The Knife And Stick It Again_
-- Morgan Lattler
 - _Jig Of Slurs_

 ## Slips jigs

-### Slip jigs - Fonó:

-- Elizabeth Kelly’s Delight/Na Ceannabháin Bhána (The Cottongrass Flowers)
-- The Butterfly/Nead na Lachan sa mhúta (The Foxhunter)
-- _The Exile’s Jig_/_Wink And She’ll Follow You_
-- Kid On The Mountain
-- Fig For A Kiss

-### Slip jigs - own sets:

 - Fig For A Kiss/Kid On The Mountain/The Humours Of Whiskey
 - Snowy Path/The Disused Railway/_The Man Of Aran_